Skip to content

 The response contains:

-• instance_id — the instance that handled the request.
+• instance_id: the producer instance that handled the request, read from the response context.

-For a service without a request body, poll does not take a request argument:
+For a service without a request body, poll simply takes no request:

 let response = uvc_camera_get_camera_info::poll(